-The beautiful town of Mostar is one of Bosnia and Herzegovina’s most popular destinations, and makes for the perfect getaway from Dubrovnik.
+The beautiful town of Mostar is one of Bosnia and Herzegovina’s most popular destinations, and makes for the perfect getaway from Dubrovnik or the Bosnian capital of Sarajevo.
 With its cobblestone streets, old buildings, and perhaps the most picturesque bridge in the world, this town looks like somewhat of a fairy tale.
 Mostar attracts thousands of visitors a year with the Old Bridge (Stari Most) being its top attraction.

 In my opinion, Mostar deserves more than just a day trip, which appears to be the majority of tourists these days.
 Nevertheless, a day trip is better than nothing and is the perfect way to get out of the craziness of Dubrovnik.